Changissnz/nu_merchant_principal/README.md

-spans in time (such as the beginning) may skew overall cognitive processes through the span of a sentient being's time in ways that contradict the "balancing act" it desires with goals for a middle ground of impartiality.
+spans in time (such as the beginning) may skew overall cognitive processes through the span of a sentient being's time in ways that contradict the "balancing act" it desires, goals for a middle ground of impartiality.
 The corrective cycles involved in judgment-first models may yield more pronounced changes in acquired solutions, due to